 In Danger of a Prolapsed Bladder

 While mostly older women get bladder prolapse, it can affect women of any age.
 The reason it hits older women harder is due to the lack of estrogen after menopause.
 Estrogen keeps the female reproductive system strong; without it, muscles and tissues weaken.
-You may be at risk for bladder prolapse if:
+You may be at increased risk for bladder prolapse if:

 - You’ve had one or more children through a vaginal delivery.